tarwn/lessthandot-hugo/blogs/content/posts/2011-02-08-powershell-replace-with-regex.md

   <a href="/wp-content/uploads/blogs/DataMgmt/-19.png?mtime=1297172329"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-19.png?mtime=1297172329" width="154" height="154" align="left" /></a>
 </div>

 The big man with the camera, Pat Wright ([Blog][1] | [Twitter][2]) is holding [T-SQL Tuesday this month][1].
 The topic this month is Automation with T-SQL or with PowerShell (or a mix of both).
 Most know that when I say automation, SSIS is the first thing to come to mind.
-I’ve taken SSIS and abused and tuned it to automate just about every DBA task that is known to SQL Server.
-I’ve started to take my own advice over the last year though.
-I’ve taken PowerShell to heart on how rapidly you can write, execute and automate scripts to handle some of my SSIS packages.
+I've taken SSIS and abused and tuned it to automate just about every DBA task that is known to SQL Server.
+I've started to take my own advice over the last year though.
+I've taken PowerShell to heart on how rapidly you can write, execute and automate scripts to handle some of my SSIS packages.
 The ultimate goal is always to spend less time writing these automation initiatives and getting them in place so they are working for us.

 **Stripping keywords from T-SQL**

 As a DBA, you will find yourself reviewing and falling into the task of modifying long (very long) T-SQL scripts at times.
 In some cases these scripts only require you to modify a small thing to meet best practices.
 One may be the removal of a hint, table name or procedure name.
 Now, T-SQL scripts that go over the hundred line mark are typically not the greatest situation.
 To reach a thousand lines is by far a bad situation.
 But it happens, and sometimes you have to go line-by-line and replace a keyword.

 I was talking to Aaron Nelson ([Blog][3] | [Twitter][4]) the other night about Power Shell and using it with Regular Expressions (RegEx) to manipulate a files contents.
 Aaron gave me the idea of using Posh to replace keywords in the above scenario such as NOLOCK.
-This fell into the topic of this month’s T-SQL Tuesday topic of automation.
+This fell into the topic of this month's T-SQL Tuesday topic of automation.

 At first thought, the task seemed simple.
 Just replace all NOLOCK matches, right?
 Problem started to come in when thinking about the many ways you can add in the NOLOCK hint.